waku-org/research/incentivization.md

 ## Pricing

-For MVP, we assume a constant price per hour of history.
+For PoC, we assume a constant price per hour of history.
 This price and the blockchain address of the server are assumed to be common knowledge.
 This simplifies the client-server interaction, avoiding the price negotiation step.